LAB51 logo

 Elon strikes back

-Musk's personal lawyer, Alex Spiro, sent a formal letter to Mark Zuckerberg, alleging that Meta used Twitter's trade secrets and intellectual property to develop Threads.
+Musk’s lawyer, Alex Spiro, sent a formal letter to Mark Zuckerberg, alleging that Meta used Twitter’s trade secrets and intellectual property to develop Threads.
 The letter also claimed that Meta had hired former Twitter employees who had improperly retained confidential documents.

-"Competition is fine, cheating is not."
+“Competition is fine.
+Cheating is not.”

 magnifiercrossmenuchevron-down